-Upland Junior High School teachers provide a varied learning environment in their classrooms.
-Teachers use a variety of teaching strategies including: projects, technology, presentations, hands-on activities, portfolios, journals, creative writing, art, displays, and role-playing.
-The teachers at Upland Junior High School are highly qualified, with many teachers holding advanced degrees.
-The dedicated staff strives to provide quality education for all students in a safe and orderly learning environment.
-Teachers unite to enhance the experience of learning, and promote positive interactions amongst pupil and staff.
-All staff focuses on maximizing "time on task" while minimizing disruptions.
-Every effort is made to free high traffic areas of congestion.
+Hillside High School teachers provide a varied learning environment in their classrooms.
+Teachers use a variety of 21st Century technology and Common Core instructional strategies that include but are not limited to: Projects, presentations, hands-on activities, portfolios, journals, creative writing, collaborative learning groups, art, displays and role-playing.
+The teachers at Hillside High School are highly qualified, with many teachers holding advanced degrees.
+The dedicated staff strives to provide quality "a-g" education for all students in a safe and orderly learning environment.
+Teachers work in Professional Learning Communities (PLCs) to enhance the experience of learning, and promote positive interactions among pupils and staff.
+Our classes are staffed at a school-wide ratio of no higher than 18:1.
+All staff focuses on maximizing "time on task" and "writing across the curriculum" while minimizing disruptions.